banzaicloud/koperator-docs/docs/cruisecontroloperation.md

       brokerConfigGroup: "default"
 ```

-2. There will be GracefulDownscale operations for both brokers (kafka-removebroker-lg7qm, kafka-removebroker-4plfq).
+2. There will be `remove_broker` operations for both brokers (kafka-removebroker-lg7qm, kafka-removebroker-4plfq).
 The first one is already in running state.

 ```yaml
 status: